Machine ethics: Approaches

 There have been several attempts to make ethics computable, or at least formal.
 Isaac Asimov's Three Laws of Robotics are not usually considered suitable for an artificial moral agent, but whether Kant's categorical imperative can be used has been studied.
 It has been pointed out that human value is, in some aspects, very complex.
 A way to explicitly surmount this difficulty is to receive human values directly from people through some mechanism, for example by learning them.

 Another approach is to base current ethical considerations on previous similar situations.
 This is called casuistry, and could be implemented through research on the Internet.
 The consensus from a million past decisions would lead to a new decision that is democracy-dependent.
 Bruce M. McLaren built an early (mid-1990s) computational model of casuistry, a program called SIROCCO built with AI and case-base reasoning techniques that retrieves and analyzes ethical dilemmas.
-But this approach could lead to decisions that reflect society's biases and unethical behavior.
+While there is no evidence that McLaren’s system exhibited biases of any kind, casuistry does, in general, have the potential to make decisions that reflect society's biases and unethical behavior.
 The negative effects of this approach can be seen in Microsoft's Tay, a chatterbot that learned to repeat racist and sexually charged tweets.

 One thought experiment focuses on a Genie Golem with unlimited powers presenting itself to the reader.
 This Genie declares that it will return in 50 years and demands that it be provided with a definite set of morals it will then immediately act upon.
 This experiment's purpose is to spark discourse over how best to handle defining sets of ethics that computers may understand.

 Some recent work attempts to reconstruct AI morality and control more broadly as a problem of mutual contestation between AI as a Foucauldian subjectivity on the one hand and humans or institutions on the other hand, all within a disciplinary apparatus.
 Certain desiderata need to be fulfilled: embodied self-care, embodied intentionality, imagination and reflexivity, which together would condition AI's emergence as an ethical subject capable of self-conduct.